Amrod92/client_number-to-word/README.md

-# FullStack "Number-to-Word" 📱
+# FullStack Frontend "Number-to-Word" Phoneword 📱

 Number-to-words generator, developed in fullstack Javascript.
+This is the frontend side.

 ## Description 📖